michelleDeko/bbb-streaming/README.md

 After changing environment variables, start the docker container and start your BigBlueButton class.

-You will notice that the live streaming bot joins your BigBlueButto class with the name `Live`.
+You will notice that the live streaming bot joins your BigBlueButto class with the name `Live Stream`.

 On your Youtube or Facebook live streaming page (see below), you would notice your class getting streamed into.